microsoft/genaiops-promptflow-template/docs/Azure_devops_how_to_setup.md

 ## Configure Azure DevOps local and remote repository

-Clone this Github Repository [LLMOps Prompt Flow Template](https://github.com/microsoft/llmops-promptflow-template) locally on your workstation.
+Clone this Github Repository [LLMOps Prompt flow Template](https://github.com/microsoft/llmops-promptflow-template) locally on your workstation.
 This repo has reusable LLMOps code that can be used across multiple projects.

 ``` bash
 git clone --branch main https://github.com/microsoft/llmops-promptflow-template.git